lschierer/HP_Stuff/content/Harrypedia/people/McGonagall/Minerva/index.md

 +++

 I really want to like Professor McGonagall, but so much that happens at [Hogwarts][] is troubling that I am conflicted about her.
+Some of this conflict comes because the books portray her so very positively.
+[Harry][], forgiving as he is, and with the low standards he has for adult behaviour, himself views her very positively, and the books, we must remember, are largely from his view point.
+As readers, we should strive to separate ourselves from the the author's (or character's - they might not be the same) biases.

-She is, in some ways, the quintessential Harry Potter Series [adult].  _The Board_[^190823-1] by [Clell65619][dmffan] shows a critical view of her that I am, despite myself, really drawn to.
+McGonagall is, in some ways, the quintessential Harry Potter Series [adult].
+_The Board_[^190823-1] by [Clell65619][dmffan] shows a critical view of her that I am, despite myself, really drawn to.
 This view is more or less seconded by _[When Is It a Contract][WIIAC]_ which focuses on the conflicts between her roles as Deputy and Head of House.[^210322-2]

 [adult]: <{{< relref "adults" >}}>